 Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference CRS 11 Number of other complaints (No) Regional and Metropolitan (A) Complaints per 100 customers Other complaints - the total number (No) of complaints relating to quality and timeliness of other services.
 Included - Complaints about trade waste management and services.
 Examples include connections, account confidentiality, responding to correspondence and staff behaviour.
-No NPF requirement CRS 12 Number and value of GSL payments (No) (\$) Number of GSL payments (No) Total value of GSL payments paid to customers (\$) Regional and Metropolitan (A) Number of GSL payments paid to customers Total value of GSL payments paid to customers Guaranteed Service Level (GSL) payment - the total number (No) of GSL payments paid to customers within the reporting period.
-GSL payment value - the total value (\$) of GSL payments paid to customers within the reporting period.
+No NPF requirement CRS 12 Number and value of GSL payments (No) (\$) Number of GSL payments (No) Total value of GSL payments paid to customers (\$) Regional and Metropolitan (A) Number of GSL payments paid to customers Total value of GSL payments paid to customers Guaranteed Service Level (GSL) payment - the total number (No) of GSL payment incidents requiring payment to customers, triggered within the reporting period.
+GSL payment value - the total value (\$) of GSL payments paid to customers for incidents occurring within the reporting period.
 No NPF requirement